ananyasethh/Temperature-Convertor---Ananya-Seth/README.md

 Developed by: Ananya Seth <br>
 Steps:

 1.Download and install the JDK from setup provided.
-Simply click yes and okay to install.
+Simply click yes and okay to install.<br>
 2.Download the temperature convert Jar file and enjoy.